-A few weeks ago Kimm from Reinvented posted a picture on Pinterest of a knife block made from a few books and I fell in love.
-It was so gorgeous and unique and I had to make one for our kitchen.
+A few weeks ago a friend of mine posted a picture on Pinterest of a knife block made from a few books and I fell in love.
+It was so gorgeous and unique and I had to make one for our farmhouse styled kitchen.
 Just gluing the books together didn’t work to well for us though.
 I found that some of our knives tore the pages.
-Probably because I use those knives as screw drivers when I’m to lazy to fetch the real thing 😎 Cleaning the knife block was also a bit of a problem.
-Those sharp knife points keep popping out the bottom and stabbing me.
+Probably because I use those knives as screw drivers when I’m to lazy to fetch the real thing 😎 And cleaning the knife block was a bit of a problem too.
+Those sharp points keep popping out the bottom and stabbing me.
 Long story short we had to make some changes to accommodate our bent, all purpose knives.
 If you’re keen to make one here’s how we did it using old damaged books, skewers and plywood.

 We decided to use bamboo skewers because I’d read somewhere that they help keep the knives sharp and I do have a tendency to use them for some weird things so I’m hoping it works.
 We carefully removed the pages from the books using a craft knife.
 I have a HUGE respect for books so I’m saving the pages for another project.
 Just cutting the covers off made me cringe – does that happen to you too?